-During the negotiation, each team may decide to take one break of no more than 5 minutes.
+During the negotiation, each team has the option to call for one break of no more than 5 minutes.
 The 50-minute period will continue during any such break.
 If one team calls for a break, both teams must leave the room.
+If one team calls a break, the other team still has the opportunity to also call a break too.